 Where Does Annex H Apply?

-Annex H would apply to all newly construction playgrounds which are designed for children 18 months to 12 years old.
+Annex H would apply to all new construction playgrounds, which are designed for children 18 months to 12 years old.
 These play spaces can be located in a variety of different settings including schools, parks, institutions, private resorts and other areas of public use.

-It can also apply to existing play areas where a renovation and/or retrofit occurs.
+It can also apply to existing play areas where a renovation and/or retrofit occur.

 What is a Play Component?

-Elevated play components are play elements which are part of the structure and placed on platform decks.
+Elevated play components are playing elements, which are part of the structure and placed on platform decks.

 Ground level play components are all of the components which are accessible from ground level and that the exit is at ground level.